f5devcentral/f5-agility-labs-adc/docs/class6/Module1/lab7.rst

    .. image:: ../images/image55.png

+Lab Summary
+***********
+In this lab, you enhanced your HA configuration to leverage HA Groups.
+HA Groups provide the ability to monitor an "object" and take action upon an event.
+After completion of these lab tasks, your BIG-IP should be leveraging HA Groups for Failover.
+In the following lab, we will test & validate how this configuration enhances the failover timing.

-This concludes the **BIG-IP HA Failover - Do it the Proper Way** lab.
+This completes lab 7, and concludes the **BIG-IP HA Failover - Do it the Proper Way** lab.

+We hope this lab experience was educational and beneficial.
+If you have any feedback, or suggestions on making this better, please provide feedback.

+Thank you,
+F5 Solutions Engineers